ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 Use the `toBalString` lang lib function to convert the int to string as shown below.

+!!!
+Info
->**Info:** When you map the input fields to output fields, some of them might not be compatible due to type mismatch.
+    When you map the input fields to output fields, some of them might not be compatible due to type mismatch.
 In this example, if you map the `person age` to `student` age, it will result in an type mismatch error since the `input age` type is an integer and the `output age` type is a string.
 In this case, the Data Mapper will connect the two fields with a red line and show an alert sign.
 You can see the error by hovering over the alert sign.
 In this case, it will show the `incompatible types: expected 'string', found 'int'` error.
 To fix the error, hover over the alert sign and click **Fix by editing expression**.
 Then, the Data Mapper will pop out the expression editor for the specific expression.
 Now, you can modify the expression to return a string.

 ![Fix Errors](../img/visual-programming/datamapper/fix-diagnostics.gif){.cInlineImage-full}